●

 My Lifestyle system

-appears to be dead with no display and no sound, which unit is bad?
+appears to be dead, which unit is bad?
 Often times the display on the

-Music Center will go blank even though the system is powering up.
-If
+Model 20 will go blank even though the system is powering up.
+If this is

-this is the case then audio would still come through the speakers when a
+the case then audio would still come through the speakers when a radio

-radio station is tuned in or if a CD is playing and the Acoustimass is
+station is tuned in or if a CD is playing, assuming the CD section is

 Perform the

-following to determine the condition of your Music Center with a blank display.
+following to determine the condition of your Model 20 with a blank display.

 voltmeter.
 It should read 14 to 15 volts AC.
 Be sure to set the